innovation-options/io-web/content/posts/diffusion_of_innovations/index.md

+---
-Title: Technology Adoption Lifecycle
+itle: Technology Adoption Lifecycle
-Date: 2020-01-06
-Status: published
-Category: learn
-Summary: Everett Rogers's Diffusion of Innovation is one of the most important marketing concepts of the 20th Century.
+subtitle: Everett Rogers's Diffusion of Innovation applied.
+---

 Everett Rogers's 1962 work *Diffusion of Innovations* is considered one of the most important marketing concepts of the last century.
 In it, he described a Technology Adoption Lifecycle that shows how new ideas spread through an environment, following predictable patterns and categories of users.